-Prerequisite: Limited to BOT majors who have completed at least 12 units in the major Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites and students must work 75 paid hours or 60 unpaid hours per unit earned.
-CSU
+Prerequisite: Limited to BOT majors who have completed at least 12 units in the major Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites

-60 hours unpaid or 75 hours paid work experience per semester
+60 hours non-paid or 75 hours paid work experience per semester

 Work experience in an office setting.
-Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units,
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 non-paid hours per unit earned.